raspberrypilearning/trained-vision-app/en/step_2.md

 Conveniently, `pip` can be given a list of all the libraries a project needs, and told to install them all at once.
 These are usually included in a file called `requirements.txt`.

 --- task ---
 Download the [requirements.txt file for this project](#) to somewhere memorable on your computer.
 If you can't think of a location, just put it on your desktop.
-This isn't the best place to keep things in the long term, but it's fine when you're working on them.
+This isn't the best place to keep things in the long term, but it's OK to keep files here while you work on them.
 --- /task ---

 To install the libraries for this project, and later to run the project, you need to use the **command line interface** (CLI) — a program to control your computer by typing text commands into a window.
 The command line interface is called 'command prompt' in Windows.